Saturday, July 21, 2007

 Can support be reduced or increased?

-Article 202 provides that support in the cases referred to in the preceding article shall be reduced or increased proportionately, according to the reduction or increase of the necessities of the recipient and the resources or means of the person obliged to furnish the same.
+Article 202 provides that support can be reduced or increased proportionately, according to the reduction or increase of the necessities of the recipient and the resources or means of the person obliged to furnish it.

 When can support be demanded?
 When shall payment be made?

-Article 203 provides that the obligation to give support shall be demandable from the time the person who has a right to receive the same needs it for maintenance, but it shall not be paid except from the date of judicial or extra-judicial demand.
+Article 203 provides that the obligation to give support is demandable from the time the person who has a right to receive it needs it for maintenance, but it cannot be paid except from the date of judicial or extra-judicial demand.

-Support pendente lite (while the case is being heard in court) may be claimed in accordance with the Rules of Court.
+Support pendente lite (while the case is being heard in court) may be claimed according to the Rules of Court.

-Payment shall be made within the first five days of each corresponding month or when the recipient dies, his heirs shall not be obliged to return what he has received in advance.
+Payment must be made within the first five days of each corresponding month.
+When the recipient dies, his heirs cannot be obliged to return what he has received in advance.

 What options, if any, are there for the person obliged to give support?

-What rights, if any, does a family relative or a stranger have when he or she renders support to the abandoned woman and her children?
+What rights, if any, do family relatives or strangers have when they render support to the abandoned woman and her children?

 What other laws provide assistance to women abandoned by their husbands or live-in partners?